py5coding/py5book/how_tos/pyinstaller.md

 explanation, read the rest of this page.
 The below example Spec File will create an application called `simple` from a py5 Sketch implemented in the Python file `simple.py`.
-Typically you would put this in a Spec File named `simple.spec` and packaged at the command line with:
+Typically you would put this in a Spec File named `simple.spec` and run it at the command line with:

 ```bash
 pyinstaller simple.spec